 How Are Bomb Threat Charges Defended?

 Like any criminal charge, the best defense for a bomb threat is to not commit it in the first place.
-However, if you find yourself charged with making a terroristic threat, it is extremely important to seek help with one of our attorneys right away.
+However, if you find yourself charged with making a terroristic threat, it is extremely important to seek help from one of our attorneys right away.
 This is because the statute is written and enforced in such a way that allows the authorities to tack on charges that do not fit the law as written.
 Because a terroristic threat is vague, situations involving harmless remarks, emails, or messages could be misunderstood as a threat.
 Other common defense strategies include:

-• Lack of compelling evidence
+- Lack of compelling evidence

-• Mistaken identity
+- Mistaken identity

-• Freedom of speech
+- Freedom of speech

 While these defenses are common, it is important to remember that the prosecution has the burden to provide proof beyond a reasonable doubt.
 They will have to provide credible witnesses if the threat was verbal or must provide enough corroborating evidence to support the needed criminal intent.
 Furthermore, a verbal threat means hearsay rules of evidence apply, so some important evidence would not be admitted at trial.
-Lastly, if the threat was written or typed, the prosecution would have to prove that it was you that actually wrote the threat.
+Lastly, if the threat was written or typed, the prosecution would have to prove that it was you who actually wrote the threat.

 Work With Experienced Pennsylvania Criminal Defense Attorneys